open-feature/js-sdk/CONTRIBUTING.md

 Run tests with `npm test`.

-### Integration tests
+### End-to-End Tests

-The continuous integration runs a set of [gherkin integration tests](https://github.com/open-feature/test-harness/blob/main/features/evaluation.feature) using [`flagd`](https://github.com/open-feature/flagd).
-These tests run with the "integration" npm script.
+The continuous integration runs a set of [gherkin e2e tests](https://github.com/open-feature/test-harness/blob/main/features/evaluation.feature) using [`flagd`](https://github.com/open-feature/flagd).
+These tests run with the "e2e" npm script.
 If you'd like to run them locally, you can start the flagd testbed with
 ```
 docker run -p 8013:8013 ghcr.io/open-feature/flagd-testbed:latest
 ```
 and then run
 ```
-npm run integration-server
+npm run e2e-server
 ```
-for the server integration tests and
+for the server e2e tests and
 ```
-npm run integration-client
+npm run e2e-client
 ```
-for the client integration tests.
+for the client e2e tests.

 ### Packaging